Top Poker DVDs

 - Buy Stoxtrader's high stakes Hold'em from Amazon

-Nick "Stoxtrader" Grudzien is another accomplished no limit and limit Texas Hold'em player that runs a popular training site (StoxPoker).
+Nick "Stoxtrader" Grudzien is another accomplished no limit and limit Texas Hold'em player that used to run a popular training site called StoxPoker (no longer active).
 Situations are well explained and the DVD covers both no limit and limit strategy.

 - Nick Wealthall's no limit tournaments - (Beginner)